-Tztaziki Sauce--for me, these lamb burgers make so much more sense with a nice drizzle of tztaziki sauce rather than your typical ketchup.
+Tztaziki Sauce--for me, Mediterranean-style burgers like these lamb burgers or salmon burgers make so much more sense with a nice drizzle of tztaziki sauce rather than your typical ketchup.
 Homemade tzatziki sauce is super easy to make, find my recipe and tutorial here.

 More Greek Favorites--if you're into kalamata olives and feta cheese, then add a sprinkle on your lamb burgers.
 In fact, some biftekia Greek burger recipes like call for stuffing the patties with large pieces of feta cheese.
 I felt that would be too much for my taste, but a little sprinkle of salty feta on top is just right.